 The program that you will be a part of will prepare you to be an architectural and civil drafter.
 The courses include sketching, computer-aided design or CAD and design fundamentals, and you may develop specialized skills in these areas.
 For example, you may specialize in mechanical drafting or architectural drafting.

-The architectural and civil drafter takes courses in several areas, including graphic design, computer technology, science and mathematics.
-Depending on the program, you may also be required to take general education courses, but you will definitely receive significant training in drafting with less of an emphasis on other subjects.
+The architecture student takes courses in several areas, including graphic design, computer technology, science and mathematics.
+Depending on the program, you may also be required to take general education courses, but you will definitely receive significant vocational training in drafting with less of an emphasis on other subjects.

-Similar occupations to the architectural and civil drafter position include water transportation workers, small engine mechanics, industrial machinery mechanics, diesel service technicians and mechanics, automotive body and glass repairs, and aircraft and avionics equipment mechanics and technicians.
+Similar occupations include water transportation workers, small engine mechanics, industrial machinery mechanics, diesel service technicians and mechanics, automotive body and glass repairs, and aircraft and avionics equipment mechanics and technicians.
+A high school diploma will be required for this program.